-Although there will be new accounting challenges as a result of the pandemic, in many cases the SORP already provides perfectly adequate guidance.
+In many cases the SORP already provides perfectly adequate guidance.
 For instance, debtor recoverability may be more difficult to assess in the current environment, and consideration of estimates and judgements, stock values or legacies may all present problems.
-The SORP already addresses these topics and the current situation does not fundamentally change the required approach.
+However, the SORP already addresses these topics and the current situation does not fundamentally change the required approach.

 Notwithstanding, there are some aspects of the current situation which the SORP does not address, or provides little guidance.
 This is especially true for situations which were not as common or significant as they may be now.
 These are the areas we consider in more detail below.

 The Annual Report

 The Charities SORP Committee has already issued guidance on this, which outlines the key areas trustees may wish to consider when preparing their trustees’ annual report, such as how the virus control measures affected the charity’s activities, and explaining any financial uncertainties.
 View the guidance for more detail here.

 In addition, the Financial Reporting Lab of the FRC has made two important observations in their October update.
 They state that companies should not just confine themselves to “best case” and “realistic worse case” when setting out going concern considerations, but provide more background and scenarios.

 They also address risk reporting, and point out that reporting in regard to the pandemic has evolved.
 Rather than COVID-19 being a stand-alone risk, it should instead by presented in terms of its effect on other risks, and any other longer term, knock on effects.

 Various grants have become available from charitable institutions and the Government, including emergency funds and the Coronavirus Job Retention Scheme.
 In particular: